 Bass Reeves worked as a U.S. Deputy Marshal in the Indian Territories for 32 years.
 The judge who was in charge of the Indian Territories considered Reeves one of his most valued deputies, if not the most valued.

 Some of the worst criminals of this time were hunted down and apprehended by Reeves.
 During his career, he was never wounded—though he came close on two occasions.
 On one occasion, his belt was shot off, and on the other his hat was shot off.

 At the end of his career, in 1907, a newspaper reporter wrote that Reeves had brought in over 3,000 felons alive and 20 dead.
 Reeves wanted to make certain that the record was correct.
 He stated that he had also been forced to kill 14 men in self-defense.

 Reeves's health started to fail when he was 70.
 On January 12, 1910, he died of Bright's disease in Muskogee, Oklahoma.
 He was 71 years old.
 The bridge spanning the Arkansas River between Fort Gibson and Muskogee, Oklahoma, has been named the Bass Reeves Memorial Bridge.
 Reeves was also inducted into the Texas Trail of fame in 2013.

 Bass Reeves Statue

-On May 26, 2012, over a thousand people gathered at Ross Pendergraft Park in Fort Smith, Oklahoma for the unveiling of the statue of U.S. Deputy Marshal Bass Reeves.
+On May 26, 2012, over a thousand people gathered at Ross Pendergraft Park in Fort Smith, Arkansas, for the unveiling of the statue of U.S. Deputy Marshal Bass Reeves.
 The monument was made in Norman, Oklahoma.
 The statue made a 200-mile journey on a flatbed trailer with a large police escort.
-The monument to Bass Reeves is made of bronze and stands approximately 25 feet tall.
-The base of it is made from the cobblestone from a downtown street.
+The monument is made of bronze and stands approximately 25 feet tall.
+The base is made from the cobblestone from a downtown street.

 Documentary About Bass Reeves